michaeltelford/broken_link_finder/README.md

 ## Usage

+### Executable

+Installing this gem installs the `broken_link_finder` executable into your `$PATH`.
+The executable allows you to find broken links from your command line.
+For example:

+    $ broken_link_finder crawl http://txti.es

+Adding the `-r` switch would crawl the entire txti.es site, not just it's index page.

+See the [output](##Output) section below for an example of a site with broken links.

+### Library

-Below is a simple script which crawls a website and outputs its broken links to STDOUT.
+Below is a simple script which crawls a website and outputs it's broken links to `STDOUT`.

 > main.rb